 - Users and archivists will maintain 6 foot physical distancing wherever possible

-- If you have a current Alaska Pacific University or University of Alaska identification card, you should be able to enter the library through the card swipe system
+- If you have a current University of Alaska Anchorage WolfCard, you should be able to enter the library through the card system.
+We can let all APU or other UA users into the library.

 - Non-UA/APU users will be accompanied by an archivist into and out of the building.
 We ask that you use the North entrance to the library